-Special Needs Trust
+Understanding Special Needs Trusts

-A special needs trust (SNT) is designed for those who wish to continue receiving benefits while still inheriting.
-However, these trusts have strict requirements on how the funds may be used.
-Usually, these trusts set aside the funds for specific medical treatments and therapies that are not covered under the benefits.
-These trusts may also require that the funds remaining in the trust after the trustee has passed are given to the state.
-Therefore, setting up a trust may not always be the best option.
+Special Needs Trusts (SNTs) are one tool for gifting funds or assets while preserving the recipient’s ability to receive public benefits.
+However, these Trusts have strict requirements on how the funds may be used.
+Usually, these Trusts set aside the funds for specific medical treatments and therapies that are not covered under the benefits.
+These Trusts may also require that the funds remaining in the Trust after the trustee has passed are given to the state.
+Therefore, setting up a Trust may not always be the best option.

-There are different types of special needs trusts to consider.
-Third-party SNTs are created by a third party for the disabled person, while a first-party SNT is created by the disabled person for their own sake.
+There are different types of Special Needs Trusts to consider.
+Third-Party SNTs are created by a third party for the disabled person, while a First-Party SNT is created by the disabled person for their own sake.
 Both types allow the beneficiary to continue receiving benefits while keeping their inheritance.
-However, each of these trusts comes with restrictions and penalties that should be taken into consideration when evaluating the estate and inheritance.
+However, each of these Trusts comes with restrictions and penalties that should be taken into consideration when evaluating the estate and inheritance.

 Achieving A Better Life Experience Act Of 2014